Allergan Breast Implant Lawsuits

 Shareholders Accuse Allergan of Fraud

-Thomas F. Cook’s lawsuit claimed Allergan “employed devices, schemes, and artifices to defraud” shareholders and mislead them about its textured breast implants.
+Thomas F. Cook filed the class action in New York on Dec.
+21, 2018.
+Cook’s fraud lawsuit claimed Allergan “employed devices, schemes, and artifices to defraud” shareholders and mislead them about its textured breast implants.

-“Allergan misled investors by boasting about various ‘pharma and device approvals,’” Cook’s lawsuit claims.
+“Allergan misled investors by boasting about various ‘pharma and device approvals,’” Cook’s lawsuit claimed.
 “The truth was revealed on December 19, 2018, when the Company announced that it had suspended the sale of [textured breast implants and tissue expanders] and that it was withdrawing all remaining supplies from European markets.”

 The lawsuit came after Allergan announced it had lost its textured implant CE Mark, a European safety certificate needed to sell its devices in 33 European countries.